YoeDistro/yoedistro.org/content/posts/2020-05-11_Booting-Yoe-in-ODROID-C4.md

 ## Recipes for Kernel and Bootloader

-While upstream support for Amlogic SOCs is found in the mainline kernel, here emphasis is to port the Odroid kernel since that will support needed peripherals out of box.
-Eventually it might be good to support mainline kernel.
-Hardkernel currently added full support for C4 into 4.9.
+While upstream support for Amlogic SOCs is found in the mainline kernel and Hardkernel added support for the C4 into 4.9, we still needed to update recipes and add support for a few of the C4 peripherals.
+Eventually it might be good to upstream these changes.
 Similarly, the recipe for u-boot 2015.01 is added since that is the officially supported bootloader from Hardkernel.

 - [Kernel](https://github.com/akuster/meta-odroid/blob/master/recipes-kernel/linux/linux-hardkernel_6.9.bb)
 - [boot loader](https://github.com/akuster/meta-odroid/blob/master/recipes-bsp/u-boot/u-boot-hardkernel_2015.01.bb)